 Sickle cell disease is an inherited blood condition caused by defects in the production of haemoglobin.
 Haemoglobin is the part of the red blood cell that carries oxygen across the body.
 Sickle cell disease occurs when people inherit faulty genes responsible for producing haemoglobin from both parents.
 A variety of complications and a reduced life expectancy are linked with sickle cell disease.
 Phytomedicines are medicines derived from plants in their original state.
 People with sickle cell disease may come across them in terms of plant-remedies from traditional healers.
 Their benefits have not been evaluated systematically.
 Laboratory work has long suggested that these medicines may help to ease the symptoms of sickle cell disease.

-Two trials (182 participants) and two phytomedicines Niprisan® (also known as Nicosan®) and Ciklavit® were included.
+Three trials (212 participants) and three phytomedicines Niprisan® (also known as Nicosan®), Ciklavit® and the powdered root extract of Pfaffia paniculata were included.

 Quality of the evidence

 We judged the quality of the evidence from this review to be of low to very low quality, depending on the outcome measured.

 While Niprisan® appeared to be safe and effective in reducing severe painful crises over a six-month follow-up period, further trials are required to assess its role in managing people with SCD and the results of its multicentre trials are awaited.
 Currently, no conclusions can be made regarding the efficacy of Ciklavit® and the powdered root extract of Pfaffia paniculata in managing SCD.
 Based on the published results for Niprisan® and in view of the limitations in data collection and analysis of the three trials, phytomedicines may have a potential beneficial effect in reducing painful crises in SCD.
 This needs to be further validated in future trials.
 More trials with improved study design and data collection are required on the safety and efficacy of phytomedicines used in managing SCD.